zhanghaitao3/gaussdb-python-async/README.rst

     asyncio.run(run())

-asyncpg is developed and distributed under the Apache 2.0 license by MagicStack Inc. and the openGauss community.
+asyncpg is developed and distributed under the Apache 2.0 license by MagicStack Inc. and the HuaweiCloudDeveloper team.